Leadership Team

 Dr Matt Kasoar

-Matt is a Research Associate in Earth Systems Modelling in the Department of Physics.
+Matt is a Research Associate in Earth Systems Modelling in the Department of Physics and a co-lead of the ‘Climate Team’ in the Centre.
 His research involves using state-of-the-art computer models to help researchers across the Centre understand the impacts of wildfire on the atmosphere and air quality, and predict how fire regimes may evolve under a changing climate.
 Read more

 Email:m.kasoar12@imperial.ac.uk